leoBitto/DjangoForge/README.md

 fllow these steps to prepare the server:

 # HOW TO START
 1. enter server
+2. create user
+    1. adduser $user_name
+    2. usermod -aG sudo $user_name
+    3. su $user_name
-2. clone from git
+3. clone from git
-3. execute the scripts
+4. execute the server_starter.sh script

 #### create the postgreSQL DB and User DONT FORGET THE SEMICOLON!